The Magic of Storytelling … from movies and books to strategies and brands … inspired by Coca Cola, Nike Women and Pixar’s 22 Rules of Storytelling

 Rule 1.
 Great stories are universal

-Great storytelling is about taking a piece of the human condition (so things like birth, growth, emotionality, aspiration, conflict) and conveying it in a unique situation.
+Great storytelling is about taking a piece of the human condition (like birth, growth, emotionality, aspiration, conflict) and conveying it in a unique situation.

 Acclaimed Pixar director Pete Docter puts it perfectly: “What you’re trying to do, when you tell a story, is to write about an event in your life that made you feel some particular way.
 And what you’re trying to do, when you tell a story, is to get the audience to have that same feeling.”